jonathan-armstrong-303/greenplum_quandl_pyodbc_madlib_ingest/README.md

     HostName=192.168.0.200
     PortNumber=5432

-Validate that the changes were successfully affected:
+Exit the file and validate the changes successfully made:

     egrep -i "database|hostname|portnumber|logonid|password" $ODBCINI|egrep -vi "keypassword|keystorepassword"

 Verify the driver version.
+You should receive output
+*Load of ddgplm27.so successful, qehandle is 0x2105F00* *File version: 07.16.0389 (B0562, U0408)*

     cd /opt/Progress/DataDirect/Connect64_for_ODBC_71/bin
     ./ddtestlib ddgplm27.so

-You should receive output
-*Load of ddgplm27.so successful, qehandle is 0x2105F00* *File version: 07.16.0389 (B0562, U0408)*

-**RUN ON GREENPLUM MDW SERVER ("GUEST" IN VAGRANT)**
+**RUN ON GREENPLUM [OR POSTGRES] MDW SERVER ("GUEST" IN VAGRANT)**

 **RUN AS GPADMIN USER (i.e., "sudo su gpadmin" and execute subsequent commands)**

-Add/modify the following variables to .bashrc variables for the gpadmin user:
+Sudo to user "gpadmin" and edit the .bashrc file:

     sudo su gpadmin
     vi ~/.bashrc

+Add/modify the following variables to .bashrc variables for the gpadmin user and exit the file:

     export PGPORT=5432
     export PGUSER=gpadmin
     export PGPASSWORD=gpadmin